-The Town of Langenburg has deep and interesting history.
+The Town of Langenburg has a deep and interesting history.
 The district was first surveyed by the federal government in 1880 and in 1959 it was incorporated as a town.
-Around 1886 the train station was named "Langenburg" after the Langenburg city in Germany, which prince, Hohenlohe-Langenburg, visited western Canada and recommended this area for a German settlement.
+Around 1886 the train station was named "Langenburg" after the Langenburg city in Germany, which the prince, Hohenlohe-Langenburg, visited western Canada and recommended this area for a German settlement.
 Recently, our town and the "Langenburg" city in Germany, had a chance to meet each other!

 Langenburg is known for its: